jakeh524/pinball-wizard/README.md

 3. Navigate to http://localhost:8000/ on your web browser
 4. Follow the directions on screen to start playing!

-Option 2
-1. Navigate to www.brandx.net/cs174/team-project-pinball-sorcerers-master/
-2. Follow the directions on screen to start playing!

 ## About our game and how to play